 In 2014, after the northeast monsoon failed, crops were damaged by the prolonged drought and water supplies dried up in many regions of Sri Lanka.
 In July 2014, the Emergency Relief Coordinator approved a US$2 million rapid response CERF grant to support humanitarian partners providing live-saving aid to thousands of people.

 A year ago, on 15 October 2013, a deadly earthquake struck the island province of Bohol in the Philippines.
-With quick support from the Central Emergency Relief Fund (CERF), the World Health Organization (WHO) got to work immediately to restore a shattered health system.
+With quick support from the Central Emergency Response Fund (CERF), the World Health Organization (WHO) got to work immediately to restore a shattered health system.

 During the third quarter of 2014, the humanitarian community relied on rapid and strategic CERF funding to kick-start emergency operations and to keep life-saving programmes running.
 The Emergency Relief Coordinator (ERC) allocated US$70 million from CERF to help humanitarian partners in 20 countries respond to some of the most urgent crises worldwide.

 With support from the United Nations Central Emergency Response Fund (CERF), a mine clearance effort has helped restore access to clean water for 4,500 people in Sapna, a community in the north-east of Bosnia and Herzegovina.

 Sapna residents had been left without water after the heaviest rains in more than a century caused massive destruction throughout the country.
 Floods and landslides also shifted thousands of landmines, threating residents and recovery efforts.

 With support from the United Nations Central Emergency Response Fund (CERF), the World Health Organization (WHO) has taken the first step to restoring Central African Republic’s (CAR) shattered health system.